tomchentw/react-google-maps/README.md

 ### Rule 4

-Anything that are inside components' `options` property could __ONLY__ be accessible via `props.options`.
-It's your responsibility to manage `props.options` object during the React lifetime for your component.
+Anything that is inside components' `options` property can __ONLY__ be accessible via `props.options`.
+It's your responsibility to manage the `props.options` object during the React lifetime of your component.
 My suggestion is, always use __Rule 3__ if possible.
 Only use `options` when it's necessary.

 ### Rule 5

-For event handlers on these components, you could bind them using React component convention.
-There's a list of event names exists in `eventLists` folder.
+Event handlers on these components can be bound using React component convention.
+There's a list of event names that exist in the `eventLists` folder.
 Find the supported event name and use the form of `on${ camelizedEventName }`.
 For example, If I want to add `center_changed` callback to a map instance, I'll do the following with `react-google-maps`:

 ```js
 <GoogleMap